astalker/caledonian-stamps/meetings.md

 [Previous Meetings](./previous-meetings) / [Advice for visiting speakers](./advice-for-visiting-speakers)

 ## 2022 - 2023
 It is hoped that the easing of of restrictions due to the COVID-19 pandemic will enable a resumption of meetings in the usual venue at Strathclyde University.
-Nevertheless a blended mixture of actual face-to face meetings and ZOOM meetings will take place, The value of ZOOM meetings was amply shown in the last two years where the Socirty were able to get a number of virtual displays form eminent philatelists from various parts of the country on a completely diverse range of subjects.
+Nevertheless a blended mixture of actual face-to face meetings and ZOOM meetings will take place, The value of ZOOM meetings was amply shown in the last two years where the Society were able to get a number of virtual displays form eminent philatelists from various parts of the country on a completely diverse range of subjects.
 In the winter months ZOOM meetings can obviate the need for travel on dark, wintry nights.

 Log in Details for ZOOM meetings will be emailed weekly as and when required..
 Please contact the President or ZOOM Coordinator (see contacts page) if you wish to be added to the invitation list.

-Meeing venues, in the event that we cannot attain access to Strathclyde University, or if alternative venues are selected, willl be advised in advance of such meetings.
+Meeting venues, in the event that we cannot attain access to Strathclyde University, or if alternative venues are selected, willl be advised in advance of such meetings.
+There are sthree meetings where it is intended to hold a joint meeting with Glasgow Philatelic Society - this a heavily dependent on Glasgow Philatelic Socity being able to gain access to their usual venue in Partick Burgh Town Hall (currently a COVID-19 vaccination Centre).
+Information on these meetings will be disseminated in advance.

+A Family Day is scheduled for the 5th of November 2022 in the Kelvin Hall.
+This was a great occasion to introduce yougsters and their parents to the world of Stamp Collecting and participants will be required to man and heldp at the stand the Society will be using.

+The Social Evening is scheduled for March 24th and, following the successful one 25th March 2922, members are invited to come along and enjoy the fun.

 Date  | Subject | Member
 ----- | ------- | ------